October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 Step 2: Utilize near real-time data to react faster

 Once your data is integrated, it’s time to implement a near real-time analytics solution.
-Because supply chains are exposed to many vulnerabilities, near real-time analytics has become a necessity nowadays, allowing supply managers to create more accurate forecasts, provide better planning capacity, and drive business decision-making without delay.
+Because supply chains are exposed to many vulnerabilities, near real-time analytics has become a necessity, allowing supply managers to create more accurate forecasts, provide better planning capacity, and drive business decision-making without delay.

 Near real-time analytics is the process of preparing and analyzing data on a continual basis.
-It can proceed in the following steps:
+It follows these steps:

 • Data collecting: Live streaming data is collected and stored in a database.